 It’s interesting: as much as Series 2 loves to flaunt the Doctor and Rose’s close bond, their unspoken relationship, nearly every episode also deconstructs it and demonstrates how they’re ultimately incompatible in the long run.
 Not just because time lords live longer than humans, but also because of core differences in their personalities.
 The only ones in denial about how they’re not gonna last are Ten and Rose themselves.
-In any case, the Doctor and Rose are separated, unable to help each other, for most of the two-parter, which means Rose has to stand on her own in “The Satan Pit”.
+In any case, the Doctor and Rose are separated, unable to help each other, for most of this two-parter, which means Rose has to stand on her own in “The Satan Pit”.
 With the Doctor detained, Rose becomes the de-facto leader of the survivors and holds down the fort herself.
 I always love seeing the companions step up and use the skills and knowledge they’ve gained from their TARDIS travels to become heroes in their own right (like Martha in “Human Nature“, or Clara in “Flatline”), and if there’s one thing Rose has learned in the last two seasons from the Doctor, it’s how to be a good leader during a crisis.
 Rose focuses on keeping everyone together, keeping them calm and thinking rationally, and keeping up the team’s morale.
-She keeps them from shooting their own, she delegates tasks depending on the crew members’ skills and plays to their strengths, and she pools their resources wisely.
+She keeps them from shooting their own, she delegates tasks depending on the crew members’ skillsets and plays to their strengths, and she pools their resources wisely.
 Finally, she gets to deliver the killing blow to the villain of the week herself.
 Becoming a goddess and destroying the Dalek fleet is easily Rose’s most badass accomplishment, but shooting the freaking devil into a black hole to die, partly to make him shut up, is also a close second.
 Between almost losing her home-world for good, having her heart broken when she thought the Doctor died, and nearly being sucked into a black hole to die during the climax, you will feel for Rose throughout “The Satan Pit”, and I’m really proud of her for how she handled her adversity in this two-parter.